South African leader condemns Johannesburg violence after two killed - TODAY

 Officials said most of the ten people killed since last week were South Africans.
 Local residents say at least one of those was killed when a shop owner defended their property.

-South Africa is a major destination for economic migrants from Lesotho, Mozambique, and Zimbabwe.
-But others come from Nigeria and as far as South Asia looking for work in the continent’s number two economy.
+South Africa is a major destination for economic migrants from Lesotho, Mozambique, and Zimbabwe while others come from Nigeria and as far as South Asia looking for work in the continent’s number two economy.

 Immigrants are often the focus for anger among South Africans hit by chronic job shortages and the limited progress made by the majority black population since white-minority rule ended in 1994.

-The recent violence has also strained relations between South Africa and Nigeria, which summoned Pretoria’s envoy and boycotted an economic summit in Cape Town in protest.
+The violence strained relations between South Africa and Nigeria, which summoned Pretoria’s envoy and boycotted an economic summit in Cape Town in protest.

 Nigerian President Muhammadu Buhari will visit South Africa in October to discuss responses to “challenges affecting people and businesses” in both countries.